 The Boathouse Whitby harbour YO22 4BH; 01947 893201; www.welovewhitby.com.
 You could hardly get more central to town than this as The Boathouse is actually ‘afloat’ in the harbour (by the lifeboat pier) and accessible only by walking along a gangplank straight into the living room.
 This room also has a dining area that could seat six, a task that would involve four guests as the building only sleeps two.
 The one bedroom, with a double bed and en-suite bathroom, is upstairs.
 The seaward side of the building is surprisingly private and has a sizeable decked area, ideal for watching boats coming and going.
 A fully fitted kitchen lies below deck.

-Jollydays Luxury Camping Village Farm, Scraylingham YO41 1JD; 01759 371776; www.jollydaysluxurycamping.co.uk.
-What the Van Outersterp family set up here in 15 acres of woodland in 2008 is camping but probably not as you’ve ever known it – more like staying in a hotel in the woods except that your walls are made of canvas and you hear owls in the night, not cars.
-Jollydays have 22 tents ranging in size and opulence from basic bell tents (sleeping four on two sofa-beds with a small stove and heater), to top of the range luxury tents (six-berth, ensuite with four-poster beds!).
-It’s not cheap to stay here, but there is the option of paying in kind with 20 hours’ work in the woods, collecting firewood, planting seedlings and such-like, earning a week’s free stay in a bell tent.
-No dogs.
+Jollydays Luxury Camping Village Farm, Scraylingham YO41 1JD; 01439 748457; www.jollydaysglamping.co.uk.
+What the Van Outersterp family set up here in 15 acres of woodland in 2008 is camping but probably not as you’ve ever known it – more like staying in a hotel in the woods except that your walls are made of wood or canvas and you hear owls in the night, not cars.
+Jollydays have 22 ‘tents’ ranging in size and opulence from Woodcutter Huts (sleeping four on two sofa-beds with a small stove and heater), to top-of-the-range luxury Woodland Tents (six-berth, en suite with four-poster beds!).
+This is a great place to bring children and the owners do their best to maximise family enjoyment by not allowing groups of adults to stay in school holiday time.
+It’s not cheap to stay here, especially if you choose to pay extra for on-site activities like cycling, bushcraft and archery, but it’s a unique experience and many happy campers come back time after time.